Each department has their own way of handling Permission Requests; this article is just for CIS/CIT/NETS courses.

 When will decisions be made?

-Permission requests are processed periodically from when Advance Registration results are announced until the end of the Add/Drop/Swap period.
+PRs are processed periodically from when Advance Registration results are announced until the end of the Add/Drop/Swap period.
 You could receive permission during the first few weeks of the semester.
-If you do not receive an update via email before the Add/Drop/Swap deadline, this means we were not able to give you permission to take the course.

 We are unfortunately not able to notify you that you will not be receiving permission, since course enrollment fluctuates right up until the Add/Drop/Swap deadline.